Susannah Grant: Career

 Grant created and produced the CBS series A Gifted Man in 2011.
 She received the Valentine Davies Award in 2011.
 In September 2013, Grant delivered a screenwriting lecture as part of the BAFTA and BFI Screenwriters' Lecture Series.
 In 2014, Grant created the ABC drama series Members Only for the 2014–15 American television season.

 In 2019, Grant co-created, wrote and directed the Netflix miniseries Unbelievable, starring Kaitlyn Dever and Toni Collette, adapted from real events.
 More recently, she signed a first look deal with Lionsgate Television.
-Grant will write and direct Netflix film Lonely Planet starring Laura Dern and Liam Hemsworth.
+Grant wrote and directed the Netflix film Lonely Planet starring Laura Dern and Liam Hemsworth.

 Personal life

 Grant has been married to Christopher Henrikson since 1995, and they have two children.